SAP-samples/teched2023-AD268/exercises/ex4/README.md

    FROM "<Hana Cloud user schema>"."USERDATA_USER_VIR";
    ```
    Make sure to Replace the placeholders with their respective values before you run the script.
+   After replacing the placeholders, Click on the Run button to execute the commands.

-## Exercise 4.3 - Add the Role collection and Test the CAP application
+## Exercise 4.3 - Add the Role collection and Test the CAP application (Optional)

 The last step of the exercise is to create the role collection, assign it to your user and then test the deployed cap application.